-Additionally, based on recent interpretive guidance related to SFAS No. 123R, the Company has changed its accounting policy for expensing the cost of fiscal 2006 year-end equity awards that will be granted to retirement-eligible employees.
-The Company will accrue the estimated cost of these awards over the course of the current fiscal year rather than expensing the awards on the date of grant (currently scheduled to occur in December 2006).
-As a result, the quarter ended February 28, 2006 included a \$139 million accrual for the estimated cost of fiscal 2006 year-end awards that will be granted to retirement-eligible employees.
-The impact of this change was included within Compensation and benefits expense and reduced income before taxes within the Institutional Securities (\$108 million), the Global Wealth Management Group (\$17 million), Asset Management (\$8 million) and Discover (\$6 million) business segments.
+Additionally, based on interpretive guidance related to SFAS No. 123R in the first quarter of fiscal 2006, the Company changed its accounting policy for expensing the cost of anticipated fiscal 2006 year-end equity awards that will be granted to retirement-eligible employees in the first quarter of fiscal 2007.
+Effective December 1, 2005, the Company accrues the estimated cost of these awards over the course of the current fiscal year rather than expensing the awards on the date of grant (currently scheduled to occur in December 2006).